| Copyright | (c) 2025 Oleksandr Zhabenko |

 getRequestPath :: Request -> Text Source #

-Extracts the raw path info from the request and decodes it using lenient UTF-8 Text
+Extracts the raw path info from the request and decodes it using lenient UTF-8 Text.

-This is equivalent to
+This is equivalent to .decodeUtf8With lenientDecode . rawPathInfo

 getRequestMethod :: Request -> Text Source #

-Extracts the HTTP request method (e.g., GET
+Extracts the HTTP request method (e.g., GET, POST) and returns it as a Text value.

-This is equivalent to
+This is equivalent to (methods are ASCII).decodeUtf8 . requestMethod

 getRequestHost :: Request -> Maybe Text Source #

-header, if present, using lenient UTF-8 decoding.
+Extracts the value of the Host header, if present, using lenient UTF-8 decoding.

 getRequestUserAgent :: Request -> Maybe Text Source #

-header, if present, using lenient UTF-8 decoding.
+Extracts the value of the User-Agent header, if present, using lenient UTF-8 decoding.

 Composite key builders